ThevinRahu/Dashboard-for-ERP/README.md

 1-Start Apache and MySQL from XAMPP Control Panel

-2-Download SQL folders and import to phpmyadmin "project" database
+2-Download "project.sql" file from "database files" folder and import to phpmyadmin "project" database

 3-Add data to phpmyadmin project SQL database